Weaving can be a fun and rewarding hobby to pick up. And all you need to get started is a weaving loom and some yarn.

 Apply some PVA glue where the sides and top or bottom bars are overlapping and drill the screws in.
 You want to partially drill in all 4 screws first to check if everything fits together without and angle before drilling in the screws completely.

-After letting the PVA glue dry overnight you are ready to get started with your new frame loom.
+After letting the PVA glue dry overnight you are ready to give your homemade loom a try.

 Alternative Ways To Build A Weaving Loom